Ever wonder what shoes to wear with shorts? These six types of shoes are perfect for wearing with shorts.

 They’re so casual that, in my modest opinion, I think they should be reserved for the pool and the beach.

 Basically, if you’re within 30 seconds of jumping into a body of water, flip flops are totally okay.

 Any of these seven types of shoes will look great with shorts, but that doesn’t mean you have to own all of them.

-If you like the preppy look, for example, go with loafers and boat shoes.
+If you like the preppy look, for example, go with loafers and boat shoes (and shorter shorts).
 If you want to be more unique, opt for espadrilles and some cool sandals.
 Either way, save the flip flops for the pool, beach and gym shower.